Integrated security systems can provide a significant advantage in the modern building installation.

-More time is required to ensure that the individual systems are able to be integrated and operate in the desired manner.
+More commissioning time is required to ensure that the individual systems can be integrated to operate as desired.

-This should be subject to a factory acceptance test to ensure that any issues are identified before the equipment is purchased and installed on site.
+This should be subject to a factory acceptance test to ensure that any issues are identified before the equipment is purchased.

-By its nature, integrated systems are commonly designed by the same manufacturer, therefore, when the CCTV system needs to react to the access control system.
+By its nature, integrated systems are designed by the same manufacturer.

-When we integrate multiple different systems, we punch holes in them, potentially at different levels, such as the controller or server level to allow the systems to perform in line with the client requirement.
+When we integrate multiple different systems, we punch holes in them, at different levels, such as the controller or server level.

 The image below shows these interfaces, in this example, we have a total of 13 separate interfaces at the server, controller and field device level.